dbmi-bgm/cgap-pipeline/docs/filtering.rst

 Merging
 -------

 The CLINVAR whitelist result is merged with the rest of the filtering result.
-For variants that overlap between the two, the CLINVAR entry is chosen to preserve the entry without VEP cleaning for CLINVAR variants..
+For variants that overlap between the two, the CLINVAR entry is chosen to preserve the entry without VEP cleaning for CLINVAR variants.

 Output